MoralisWeb3/MoralisDocumentation/moralis-server/automatic-transaction-sync/smart-contract-events.md

 If the abi provided contains an "id" input, it will then be parsed to "uid" due to field "id" being reserved in the Moralis.Object
 {% endhint %}

+### Table Name field limits

+Table names are not allowed to contain nuneric characters (0 to 9)

 ### Name field limits

 Name fields that start with and `_` don't work for now_, _like for example `"name": "_side"` will not work, and you'll have to change it to `"name": "side"` in order to make it work.